 If that sorts the issue out, then try connecting all the devices one by one and this will help you to narrow down the cause of having that error.

 If this doesn’t work in your case, then reinstall the RAM.
 Make sure the RAM sticks are all the way inside the DIMM slots.
 You should hear a click sound when the RAM is properly secured.
 Don’t be afraid to use some force.

 It is also a good idea to clean the RAM pins as well as the DIMMs by using an eraser or a paper respectively.
 Now insert the sticks back.
 If you are having a dual-stick then try checking with one.

 Related- What are Motherboard Standoffs?

 The last step you can do is Reset your BIOS which will take your system back to the original state by restoring your default BIOS parameters.

 This can be done in two ways- You can either short the CMOS jumper pin on your motherboard or you can take out the CMOS battery for a few minutes.
 This will reset the BIOS by discharging your battery and now you will have the original BIOS restored which should fix the orange light issue.

 If still after checking out this, you are having the static orange light then, we are afraid that your motherboard may be the cause of it and the best way is to get a new motherboard or contact your OEM support if your motherboard is still under warranty.

-However, if your motherboard is faulty then it will be hard for a normal user to identify.
-Therefore, if the motherboard is fine and the reason is something else, then the above-mentioned steps will help you to resolve the issue.
+However, if your motherboard is faulty, it will be hard for a normal user to identify.
+Therefore, if the motherboard is fine and the reason is something else, then the steps mentioned above will help you to resolve the issue.